 Trim the stems of the sprouts.
 Remove any outer leaves that are wilted and cut the sprouts in half.

-Add the sprouts, apples, olive oil, lemon juice, maple syrup ( 1 tablespoon), garlic, salt and pepper to a large bowl.
+Add the sprouts, apples, mushrooms, olive oil, lemon juice, maple syrup ( 1 tablespoon), garlic, salt and pepper to a large bowl.
 Toss to fully coat the sprouts.

 Spread the sprouts on a large baking sheet in a single layer.